EnterpriseCharacteristicsESSnetBigData/StarterKit/README.md

     - black_list_urls \- Location for the blacklist of URLs that should not be ignored by the URL finder
   - SocialMediaProfiles
     - Starter-Kit_Social_Media_Profiles.ipynb \- Manual on how to use the library for finding social media links
-    - SocialMediaPresenceCollector.py \- Source code for finding social media links (will be moved into folder src)
     - url.txt \- example data
   - URLScraper
     - URLScraperApplication.ipynb \- Manual on how to scrape URLs